 Trail was an accomplished musician, having studied music in the seminary in Frederick, in the Peabody Conservatory in Baltimore, and in Chickering Hall, New York.
 She often appeared in concerts with success.
 Though gifted in many ways, she was best known as a writer.
 Her best work was, "Studies in Criticism" (New York, 1888).
 She published over 100 articles in prose and verse, many without signature, in newspapers and magazines.
 Inheriting a taste for the languages, she was a fine translator and read German, Italian, Latin and French.
 She died April 21, 1944.

-Florence's sister, Bertha Trail, also made an incredible impact on voting here in Frederick, she helped register hundreds of women and organized the local Republican Party for women.
+Florence's sister, Bertha Trail, also made an incredible impact on voting here in Frederick as has already been shown.
+She helped register hundreds of women and organized the local Republican Party for women.
 Bertha was an amazing mover and shaker here in town and was responsible for bringing several benevolent endeavors to life.

 The fore-mentioned Anna Mary Trail Harding was a leader of the suffrage movement in Philadelphia.
 She would be born and raised in Frederick, but lived elsewhere on account of the work of her husband, Rev. John B. Harding, an Episcopal minister.
 When she was widowed in the early 1920s, she made the decision to move back to her hometown.